wesfloyd/avs-context-prompt/README.md

 [todo determine how to leverage an llm for this]

-Future enhancements:
+## Future Enhancements:
+- Add architecture diagram generation to design stage.
 - Design stage can be modified to product a "level of effort" to be used for high level planning of developer cost and timelines to implement their AVS idea.
+- Refine Ideation step to prompt the user with suggestion and feedback loops.
 - Moving from Context Window files to MCP server endpoints for enhanced LLM outputs.

-Todos:
-- Refine Ideation step to prompt the user with suggestion and feedback loops.
-- Split the Design asset into a high level design and lower level design.
-Add to lower level design the specific organization of tasks to Operators (single, multiple, round robin, w/ vs w/out aggregator).
-Add architecture diagram generation.